microsoft/azure-pipelines-yaml/design/container-steps-implementation.md

 ## Environment variables

 `Docker run` supports passing in environment variables in two ways:
-- Using a set of -e flags (e.g. -e foo=bar -e foo2=bar2)
+- Using a set of -e flags (e.g. `-e foo=bar -e foo2=bar2`)
-- Saving a list of env vars in a file, and reference it with the --env-file flag (--env-file env.list)
+- Saving a list of env vars in a file, and reference it with the --env-file flag (e.g. `--env-file env.list`)

 Using the --env-file would be the preferred option as it avoids two problems:
 - Having the risk of exposing secrets in log files